Uniform: Beautician

 The beauticians use uniforms to protect their skin from harmful chemicals and acid.
 These chemical resistant and water proof uniforms are not only safe to work in but also provide a professional, polished appearance throughout the day.

 Scouting

-The Scout uniform is a specific characteristic of the Scouting movement, in the words of Baden-Powell at the 1937 World Jamboree, "it covers the differences of country and race and make all feel that they are members one with another of one World Brotherhood".
+The Scout uniform is a specific characteristic of the Scouting movement, in the words of Baden-Powell at the 1937 World Jamboree, "it covers the differences of country and race and makes all feel that they are members one with another of one World Brotherhood".
 The original uniform, which has created a familiar image in the public eye, consisted of a khaki button-up shirt, shorts and a broad-brimmed campaign hat.
 Baden-Powell himself wore shorts since being dressed like the youth contributed to reducing perceived "distance" between the adult and the young person.
 Nowadays, uniforms are frequently blue, orange, red, or green, and shorts are replaced by long pants in areas where the culture calls for modesty, and in winter weather.
 The campaign hats have also been dropped in some Scouting organisations.